GaelL42/boss_voicer/README.md

 In the future, I might adapt the logic to host the files externally,
 and thus download them at execution time (like the C Engineer plugin does).
 This definitely will be needed if I add any more bosses,
-as I am extremely close to the 10mb limit as it is!
+as I am extremely close to the 10mb limit as it is (~9.91)!
 We shall see.